Who We Are

 An interactive training approach is emphasized to assist providers with complex issues related to the management of HIV care and treatment.
-AETCs collaborate with Ryan White grantees, health education centers, community-based HIV/AIDS organizations, and medical and health professional organizations.
+AETCs collaborate with RWHAP grantees, health centers, community-based HIV/AIDS organizations, health professional schools and residency programs, and medical and health professional organizations.

 Consultation, Capacity Building, and Technical Assistance

 - Regional centers and their partnering (local) sites work directly within the community through targeted training and by linking providers with local experts.

-- National centers provide resources, assistance, and training to support healthcare professionals and faculty in the AETC network and beyond.
+- National centers and programs provide resources, assistance, consultation, and training to support healthcare professionals and faculty in the AETC network and beyond.

 - The National Clinician Consultation Center (NCCC) operates a Warmline for individual clinician case consultations, a PEPline for consultations on post-exposure prophylaxis, a PrEPline for consultations on pre-exposure prophylaxis, a Perinatal Hotline for questions about the care of HIV-infected pregnant women as well as indications and interpretations of HIV tests, a Hepatitis C Management line for consultations on hepatitis C mono-infection management, and a Substance Use Management line for advice on substance use management for providers.